FusionAuth/fusionauth-site/site/learn/expert-advice/tokens/pros-and-cons-of-jwts.md

 <br>

-## JWTs aren’t easily revocable
+## JWTs aren't easily revocable

 This means that a JWT could be valid even though the user's account has been suspended or deleted.
 There are a couple of ways around this including the "refresh token revoke event" combined with a webhook.
 This solution is available in FusionAuth.
-You can check out the blog post I wrote on this topic here: [Revoking JWTS](/blog/2019/01/31/revoking-jwts/ "Learn about Revoking JWTs") and also watch the IBM webinar where I presented our solution here (when FusionAuth was still called Passport): [Learn how to revoke JSON Web Tokens](https://developer.ibm.com/tv/learn-how-to-revoke-json-web-tokens/ "Jump to IBM Developer site").
+You can check out the blog post I wrote on this topic here: [Revoking JWTS](revoking-jwts "Learn about Revoking JWTs") and also watch the IBM webinar where I presented our solution here (when FusionAuth was still called Passport): [Learn how to revoke JSON Web Tokens](https://developer.ibm.com/tv/learn-how-to-revoke-json-web-tokens/ "Jump to IBM Developer site").

 ## JWTs have exploits